Activities in the beautiful Moremi Game Reserve and Okavango Delta

 During our trip around Botswana, after crossing Chobe National Park, we spent 3 days in Moremi Reserve and Okavango Delta camping first at “Xakanaka” (we also had the boat cruise along the delta channels here), one of the most beautiful parts of the Okavango Delta in the heart of the Moremi Game Reserve well known for its varied game sightings.

 Then we camped at the so-called “third bridge“, one of the most game-rich area’s of the Reserve, before reaching Maun.
 Here we had the pleasant scenic flight over the Okavango Delta with its freshwater wetland dotted by herds of elephant, buffalo and zebra before going on with our tour and heading to the charming Kubu Island.

 Need to Know about Moremi Game Reserve

 1) When to go

-The best time to visit Moremi and Botswana is the dry season from June to September when game concentrations are at their highest, the climate is cold and dry and the risk of malaria low.
+The best time to visit Moremi and Botswana is the dry season from June to September when game concentrations are at their highest, the climate is cold and dry, and the risk of malaria is low.
 Moremi Reserve Website.

 2) Where to sleep

-Maun offers the right choice of accommodations and here you’ll also find local tour operators that can arrange the daily trip or a long safari through the area.
-We slept with our tent at Sedia Riverside Hotel (they also have a restaurant facing a pool and a big area where to camp).
+Maun offers the right choice of accommodations, and here you’ll also find local tour operators that can arrange the daily trip or a long safari through the area.
+We slept in our tent at Sedia Riverside Hotel (they also have a restaurant facing a pool and a big area to camp).
 Through the Park, the best choice is to bring your tent as you can live a real and breathtaking experience in the middle of wild nature.

 3) Where to eat

 Maun offers a few restaurants where you can have a tasty dinner.
-Click below on Tripadvisor to see all the restaurants and the customer reviews.
+Click below on the Tripadvisor.com banner to see all the restaurants and the customer reviews.

 4) Tour Operators

-If you are looking for a good tour operator to visit Botswana or the countries of the southern part of Africa, we suggest you Undhuvu Safari and Tours.
+If you are looking for a good tour operator to visit Botswana or the southern part of Africa, we suggest Undhuvu Safari and Tours.

 You can also check with Desert and Delta safaris, Kalahari Tours, Afro-trek Safaris or Cape Fig Safaris.
-If you are a professional photographer or a photography enthusiast we suggest having a look with Pangolin Photographic Safaris.
+If you are a professional photographer or a photography enthusiast, we suggest looking at Pangolin Photographic Safaris.

 5) Okavango Delta scenic flight